Milton Keynes Council Corporate Privacy Notice

 We will give a Milton Keynes Councillor personal data about you if you ask us to or if he/she reasonably needs it to carry out his/her duties, but the Councillor must not use it for other purposes.
 Back to Top

 We only keep information for as long as it is needed.
 This will be based on either a legal requirement (where a law says we have to keep information for a specific period of time) or accepted business practice.
-This is set out in our retention schedule.
+Each of our Services will have different retention periods for different types of documents.
+For further details please see the relevant Service Privacy Notice in the list of links on this page (or contact the Service you are enquiring about if their details aren't listed).
 Back to Top

 You have various rights around the data we hold about you.